QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 `rep78` is coded as an `int` in `stata`.
 I will need to ask `statacorp`.
 :::

+`python` will interpret this data as an actual value.

-However if using the raw data in `python` you will want to specify `missingval=np.nan`
+You will want to specify `missingval=np.nan`

 ```stata
 python